 The prep work and lead up to a photo shoot is my favorite part because that’s when I can unleash my imagination and picture (no pun intended) how my photographs are going to look like and visualize the outcome, whether it’s going to be in color or black and white.
 I try to focus artistically to be as black and white as possible but obviously, that doesn’t always happen.

 What has been your most memorable shoot and why?

-My most memorable shoots has been shooting for two of my very good friends’ kids.
+My most memorable shoots have been shooting for two of my very good friends’ kids.
 Shooting for my godson is always such a joy and shooting for one of my friends’ daughter is always a fun time because she’s such a goofball.
-Shooting children always makes for an interesting and fun times.
+Shooting children always makes for an interesting and fun time.

 How do you keep yourself motivated and your photography fresh?

 My mindset whenever I go out to shoot is as a beginner.
 I’m always learning and trying to perfect my craft so that I don’t get too confident in my abilities and get complacent.
 By having the mindset of a beginner, I’m always yearning to learn new tricks and techniques that will better my craft and make every photo shoot as fresh as possible.